 Gardening tools will stay with you for a long time if you take care of them.
 You can keep them clean and rust-free by storing them in a bucket of sand mixed with mineral oil.

-Another aspect of companion planting is knowing which plants not to plant near each other.
+Another aspect of companion planting is knowing which old fashioned garden plants not to plant near each other.
 This is because some plants create substances that are dangerous to other plants.

 Just because we adapt and change doesn’t mean we should throw out the tried and true methods of old.
 Take some time to ask an older gardener or family member about the tricks they use/used when gardening.

 Do you have any great tips not mentioned here?
 Please share them in the comments below – it helps us all to learn even more.